 To request a SAFEwalk, call or text (608) 262-5000.

 SAFEwalkers can accompany you throughout campus and near-campus locations!
-(Boundaries do not include far west campus, such as UW Hospital and Eagle Heights.)
-SAFEwalk is walking companionship service available to all students, faculty, staff, and UW visitors.
+(Service boundaries do not include far west campus, such as UW Hospital and Eagle Heights.)
+SAFEwalk is a free walking companionship service available to all students, faculty, staff, and UW visitors.

 Students work in two-person teams throughout campus to: